Transverse and Legendrian invariants of cables in combinatorial link Floer homology: Abstract

 \section{Abstract}

-We study the Ozsv\'{a}th-Szab\'{o}-Thurston transverse invariant in combinatorial link Floer homology for certain transverse cables $L_{p,q}$ of transverse link $L$ in $S^3$.
-Transverse cables $L_{p,q}$ are constructed from the grid diagram of $L$.
-The main result is $\hat{\theta}(L_{p,q})=0$ if and only if $\hat{\theta}(L)=0$.
-We also prove a related result for invariants of Legendrian knots.
+We study the Ozsv\'{a}th-Szab\'{o}-Thurston transverse invariant in combinatorial link Floer homology for certain transverse cables $\mathscr{L}_{p,q}$ of transverse link $L$ in $S^3$.
+Transverse cables $\mathscr{L}_{p,q}$ are constructed from the grid diagram of $L$.
+The main result is $\hat{\theta}(\mathscr{L}_{p,q})=0$ if and only if $\hat{\theta}(L)=0$ for $\frac{q}{p}$ sufficiently large.
+We also prove a similar result for invariants of Legendrian knots.
 Our proof uses an inclusion map $i$ of certain grid complexes associated to $L$ and $L_{p,q}$.
-We prove that $i$ induces inclusion on homology.
 We use these results to generate many infinite families of examples of Legendrian and transversely non-simple topological link types.